-- ✓ All Primary students attend a second foreign language (French, Spanish, German or Arabic for natives) with the exemption of EAL students in grades 1-3. - All Primary students attend a Greek for Natives or a Greek for Foreigners classes.
+All Primary students attend a second foreign language (French, Spanish, German or Arabic for natives) with the exemption of EAL students in grades 1-3.

+All Primary students attend Greek for Natives or Greek for Foreigners classes.
 The Greek for Natives class is for native Greek speakers who speak, read and write Greek at home.
-The Greek for Foreigners class is for students who do not use Greek as their home language. - During the application process, the administration will decide on the language programme for Greek students transferring from Greek schools and/or for students entering the Learning Support Programme.
+The Greek for Foreigners class is for students who do not use Greek as their home language.

+During the application process, the school's administration decides on the language programme that students entering the Learning Support Programme or students of Greek origin will follow.

 In all grades, the language options for a student in the Learning Support Programme will be considered in relation to the student's IEP (Individualized Education Plan.)